ikemmm/rust-spectre/README.md

 A functioning **proof-of-concept** implementation of the attack is located [here](./src/main.rs).

-***If you are new to Rust***:
+**If you are new to Rust**

-1) Install the Rust environment on your operating system along with Cargo, the Rust package manager.
+1. Install the Rust environment on your operating system along with Cargo, the Rust package manager.

-2) Download the repository.
+2. Download the repository.
 The `Cargo.toml` file and `src` directory alone are sufficient.

-3) Run
+3. Run

 `cargo build`